FinzoYFunzo/ap-5b-backend/README.md

    npm run docker-dev
    ```

-This will build a Docker image from the source code, create a container running PostgreSQL and Prisma Studio and check for pending migrations.
+This will build a Docker image from the source code, create a container with PostgreSQL and Prisma Studio, and apply any pending migrations.

 **Services**
 * endpoint: `http://localhost:3000/`